Looe Lifeboat Station: 1992 onwards

+A permanent Inshore lifeboat, the Spirit of RAOC (D-461), was placed at Looe on 12 August 1994.
+However, the boathouse proved less than permanent, and had to be returned to the East Looe Town Trust.
+For a time, the lifeboat and kit were kept in two shipping containers.
+A property was acquired along East Quay, at Middleton Corner on Buller street, and after conversion, became the new lifeboat station on 11 June 1998, with the D-class lifeboat launched into the river via Davit.

+However, it was soon decided to increase the Inshore lifeboat capability, and place a larger twin-engine Rigid inflatable lifeboat at Looe.
+The small corner boathouse was now clearly too small, and a site was acquired on the sea-front, formerly the site of the Albatross net lofts, and latterly the home to a Miniature golf attraction.

+A purpose-built lifeboat station, Albatross House, able to house both lifeboats, with up-to-date crew facilities and a souvenir shop, was constructed at a cost of £763,297, and opened on 18 October 2003.
+The Inshore lifeboat Alan and Margaret (B-793) was placed on service.

+On reaching his 70th birthday on 30 October 2024, David Haines stood down from his role as Lifeboat Operations Manager.
+He joined the station in 1992, and has been a crew member, Launching Authority, and since 2004, Operations Manager.
+David John Haines was awarded the British Empire Medal in the 2025 New Year Honours, for services to maritime safety, and started a new role as chair of the Looe lifeboat management group.

 Description

 The first boathouse stands close to the beach at East Looe.
 Because of its prominent position it was built in a decorative Italianate style.
 The walls are from granite rubble with red brick arches and string courses; the roof is slate.
 An assembly and reading room for the use of local sailors was provided above the boathouse with a two-storey tower on the east side.
 It was given listed building status in 1973.

 The new building of 2003 also has granite walls and a slate roof to be in keeping with the old lifeboat station and other nearby buildings.
 The main building has crew facilities and space for the two inshore lifeboats with their tractors.
 There is a meeting room and office above the boat house, and a fund-raising shop attached on the north side.
 A new slipway was created at the same time to give a quick launch into the river.